Introduction to the Firewall Rules screen¶

 Release the mouse button

-Save to store the new rule order
+Click Save to store the new rule order

 Warning

-Attempting to navigate away from the page after moving a rule, but before saving the rule, will result in the browser presenting an error confirming whether or not to exit the page.
+Attempting to navigate away from the page after moving a rule, but before saving the order, will result in the browser presenting an error confirming whether or not to exit the page.
 If the browser navigates away from the page without saving, the rule will still be in its original location.

 To move rules in the list in groups or by selecting them first, use the select-and-click method:

-on the row below where the rule should be moved.
+Click on the row below where the rule should be moved.

 Tip

-to move the rule below the selected rule instead of above.
+Hold Shift before clicking the mouse on to move the rule below the selected rule instead of above.

 When moving rules using the select-and-click method, the new order is stored automatically.